juicebox-systems/ceremony/instructions/ceremony.typ

 The ceremony will involve setting up a computer, then using the first HSM to initialize a "Security World", write to two smartcards, sign the software, and create the realm keys.
-The OCS smartcard will destroyed after it is used to sign the software.
+The OCS smartcard will be destroyed after it is used to sign the software.
 The keys reside in encrypted form on the host filesystem (protected by keys that reside on the HSMs and smartcards).
 As that filesystem is in volatile memory, the signed software and keys will be burned to a